caglarorhan/Web_Components/README.md

 You can get all assigned node for a specific slot by `let nodes = slots[1].assignedNodes();` With the same way, to get assigned elements:
 `let nodes = slots[1].assignedElements({flatten: true});`;

+> **IMPORTANT NOTE**: When you need to get the owner slot of the assigned element from that element with assignedSlot property of element. `theElement.assignedSlot`;

+## Reaching the Component from Outside the Component

+Doing so is basically like getting the component with `document.querySelectorAll(the-components-tag)`.
+After assigning it to a variable, you can reach all methods and properties of that component.